vabaimova/Astro-ML-in-Julia/README.md

 ##Things TO DO:
 - Clean up the directory
 - make this documentation more comprehensive
-- create multiplots
+- ~~create multiplots~~
-    - lightcurve
+    - ~~lightcurve~~
-    - periodgrams
+    - ~~periodgrams~~
-    - phasefolded light curve
+    - ~~phasefolded light curve~~
+- finish multiplot driver
+    - title the plot with KID
+    - print the plots to a directory
+- get membership of clustering results
+- look at projections of the feature space
+    - plot the targets against two features